This information will help you prepare for selective internal radiation therapy (SIRT) treatment at Memorial Sloan

-This information will help you prepare for selective internal radiation therapy (SIRT) treatment at Memorial Sloan

 After Your SIRT Treatment

-The radioactive beads will still be in your body after your SIRT, however you cannot harm other people you come in contact with after your treatment by briefly hugging, kissing, or shaking hands.
+The radioactive beads will still be in your body after your SIRT treatment, but you cannot harm other people you come in contact with after your treatment by briefly hugging, kissing, or shaking hands.
 You can be in the same room with anyone, including pregnant women.
 You cannot make something radioactive by touching it.
 The amount of radiation in your body will decrease slowly and will be gone in 2 weeks.

 You will be given specific instructions from a radiation safety officer about safety precautions you should take around family and friends.
 He or she will also give you a wallet card to keep with you for 30 days after your procedure.

 You should not breastfeed after having SIRT treatment.
 You should not become pregnant or father a baby while you are undergoing SIRT treatment.
 To find out more information about sexual activity during treatment, ask your nurse for the resource Sexual Activity During Cancer Treatment: Information for Men or Sexual Activity During Cancer Treatment: Information for Women.

 After leaving the hospital, some people develop side effects from SIRT treatment, including:

 - Abdominal pain